akullpp/awesome-java/README.md

 - [PipelinR](https://github.com/sizovs/pipelinr) - Small utility library for using handlers and commands with pipelines.
 - [Polyglot for Maven](https://github.com/takari/polyglot-maven) - Extensions for Maven 3.3.1+ that allows writing the POM model in dialects other than XML.
 - [Simple Java Mail](https://github.com/bbottema/simple-java-mail) - Mailing with a clean and fluent API.
-- [Smooks](https://github.com/smooks/smooks) - An extensible Java framework for building XML and non-XML (CSV, EDI, Java, etc...) streaming applications.
+- [Smooks](https://github.com/smooks/smooks) - Framework for fragment-based message processing.
 (Apache-2.0 OR LGPL-3.0-or-later)
 - [Togglz](https://www.togglz.org) - Implementation of the Feature Toggles pattern.
 - [TypeTools](https://github.com/jhalterman/typetools) - Tools for resolving generic types.
 - [XMLBeam](https://github.com/SvenEwald/xmlbeam) - Processes XML by using annotations or XPath within code.